iPhone 15: News, rumors, leaks, pricing, and release date

 TSMC plans to start production of its 3nm chips later this year.
 Out of Apple’s chips, that includes the M3 Mac chips and the A17 for the iPhone 15 range.

 We’re also expecting to see Apple’s own 5G modem in 2023.
-After buying Intel’s modem division, Apple has been having issues getting the technology up to its high standards.
+After buying Intel’s modem division, Apple has been having issues getting the technology to its standards.

 Next year could be the first time an iPhone doesn’t have a Qualcomm 5G modem.